-Personnel - The Project operator is required to have a Project director employed.
-If proposed, an exclusive AMP director should be removed from any competing interests.
-The AMP director is vital to the AMP Program and is viewed as the Project operator's key representative to ensure the Project achieves its performance goals.
+3. Personnel - The Project operator is required to have a Project director employed and exclusively dedicated on a full-time basis to the Project, and is removed from any competing interests.
+The Project director is vital to the MBDA Business Project Program - and is viewed as the Project operator's key representative to ensure the Project achieves its performance goals.
 The Project director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
 Failure to hire a Project director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.

 The selection of a Project director requires the MBDA Federal Program Officer (FPO) to conduct a review of candidate qualifications.
 The Project operator shall submit to the FPO at the onset of competition and/or after an award is issued, the Project director's resume and a minimum of three professional references.
-Successful candidates will be recommended to the Grants Officer via the FPO.
+The FPO may also conduct an interview of the proposed candidate.
+Successful candidates will be recommended to the Grants Officer via the FPO for final approval.